sanchit002sanchit002/MITx6.00.1x/README.md

 Coding exercises and Problem Sets for MITx: 6.00.1x Introduction to Computer Science and Programming Using Python, EdX, 2018-04-24

 ## Point
-* This is a hard course.It is easy to get discouraged, but don't!
+`This is a hard course.It is easy to get discouraged, but don't!`

-## Refenrence
+## Reference
 Documentation

 * [Official Python 3 Documentation] (https://docs.python.org/3/library/index.html)
-  "official"/technical explanation of what a particular function/operator does, examples of correct syntax, what the various libraries are, etc.
+    - "official"/technical explanation of what a particular function/operator does, examples of correct syntax, what the various libraries are, etc.

 Textbooks/Tutorials